GodestJulien/Node-RED-Pizza/README.md

 1. Testing Visual Recognition pre-trained models with the UI
 2. Creating a Visual Recognition custom classifier
 3. Creating a Node-RED application
-4. Integrate Visual Recognition and Cloudant DB in your Node-RED application
+4. Building your app using Visual Recognition and Cloudant DB with Node-RED

 ### Step 1 - Testing Visual Recognition pre-trained models with the UI